 It is already September and before you know it the ski lifts will be open and the mountains will be calling.
-No matter your ski level hitting the slopes without any training guarantees for some very sore and achy muscles.
+No matter your ski level hitting the slopes without any training guarantees some very sore and achy muscles.
 Given today is National Fitness day it seemed the perfect pre-season opportunity to share our top 5 essential ski fit tips to help you hit the slopes in shape.

 1. Work on your biomechanics

 Pay attention to how your body is aligned from head to toe.
-Look in the mirror and work on correcting your body position so that is centered, this will improve stability and will help optimise your muscle performance and power output; enabling you to hold the correct position required to carve properly on the slopes.
+Look in the mirror and work on correcting your body position so that is centred, this will improve stability and will help optimise your muscle performance and power output; enabling you to hold the correct position required to carve properly on the slopes.